Student Handbook

 Graduation Procedures and Ceremonies

 No pupil shall be barred from participation in graduation ceremonies for arbitrary or discriminatory reasons.
-A pupil and parent(s) or legal guardian(s) who may be prevented from participation shall be so notified in advance in a timely manner prior to commencement.
+A pupil and parent(s) or legal guardian(s) who may be prevented from participation shall be so notified in advance, promptly before commencement.

 The Superintendent and/or designee will make the final decision regarding who can participate in elementary/high school graduation ceremonies as well as 8th and 12th grade class activities which includes school proms, dances, and trips.

-Schools that use a student point system or another process to determine student eligibility to participate in school events must have prior written approval from the superintendent and/or designee before the program is implemented.
+Schools that use a student point system or another process to determine student eligibility to participate in school events must have prior written approval from the superintendent and/or designee before implementing the program.

 School Safety